 1 (C) The Secretary shall enter into con- 2 tracts with nongovernmental organizations and 3 individuals to implement the secure alternatives 4 to detention program.
-5 (c) ELIGIBILITY AND OPERATIONS.- 6 (1) Selection of participants.-The Sec- 7 retary shall select aliens to participate in the pro- 8 gram from designated groups specified in paragraph 9 (4) if the Secretary determines that such aliens are 10 not flight risks or dangers to the community.
+5 (e) Eligibility and Operations.- 6 (1) SELECTION OF PARTICIPANTS.-The Sec- 7 retary shall select aliens to participate in the pro- 8 gram from designated groups specified in paragraph 9 (4) if the Secretary determines that such aliens are 10 not flight risks or dangers to the community.
 11 (2) VOLUNTARY PARTICIPATION.-An alien's 12 participation in the program is voluntary and shall 13 not confer any rights or benefits to the alien under 14 the Immigration and Nationality Act (8 U.S.C.
 1101 15 et seq.).
-16 (3) Limitation on participation.- 17 (A) IN GENERAL.-Only aliens who are in 18 expedited removal proceedings under section 19 236 of the Immigration and Nationality Act (8 $$ 20 U.S.C.
+16 (3) Limitation on Participation.- 17 (A) In general.-Only aliens who are in 18 expedited removal proceedings under section 19 236 of the Immigration and Nationality Act (8 20 U.S.C.
 1226) may participate in the program.
-21 (B) Rules of construction.- 22 (i) ALIENS APPLYING FOR ASYLUM.- 23 Aliens who have established a credible fear 24 of persecution and have been referred to 25 the Executive Office for Immigration Re-
+21 (B) Rules of construction.- 22 (i) Aliens applying for asylum.- 23 Aliens who have established a credible fear 24 of persecution and have been referred to 25 the Executive Office for Immigration Re-